Perspective | Evangelical Christians are politicizing the Jewish story of Esther

 No surprise, then, that in this polarizing climate, the politicization of Esther continues to even radical extremes.
 Christian evangelical women have long looked up to Esther as a symbol of appropriately behaved women’s empowerment.
 The term “Esther moment” has come to represent a moment when an unlikely woman is chosen by God to speak truth to power.

-“The Bible makes it clear that Esther was placed in her influential position ‘for such a time as this’ — God’s purpose was accomplished through Esther in the dangerous and uncertain time in which she lived,” Peggy Nance, CEO and president of Concerned Women of America, a socially conservative evangelical Christian women’s political group, said in an email.
+“The Bible makes it clear that Esther was placed in her influential position ‘for such a time as this’ — God’s purpose was accomplished through Esther in the dangerous and uncertain time in which she lived,” Penny Nance, CEO and president of Concerned Women for America, a socially conservative evangelical Christian women’s political group, said in an email.
 “Like Esther, we believe God uses willing and courageous women like us to accomplish His purposes on earth.”

 But some take the notion further.
 The “Esther moment” was invoked by a protester at the U.S. Capitol on Jan.
 6, 2021, to describe the religious fervor propelling her and others in a fight of “good versus evil.”
 Others seeking to overturn the results of the 2020 presidential election have also claimed the mantle of that moment.